 Strengthening Your Core

 Fit Tip: Think of your core muscles as the sturdy link between your upper and lower body.
-But remember it’s not all about strengthening your abs or you’ll end up with a weak back.
+But remember it’s not all about strengthening your abs (such as doing hundreds of sit-ups) or you’ll end up with a weak back.
 A healthy body is a ‘balanced’ body.
 If you work on abs, you need to strengthen opposing muscles or you set yourself up for injury.
 A sound core program works ALL core muscles.